-A new biosecurity strategy came into force in March 2010.
-Whilst the risks from diseases such as foot and mouth remains the same as before, the methods of mitigating and dealing with those risks have been subject to a comprehensive and industry led review.
-The new regime still mitigates those risks to the same extent, but responsibility for some biosecurity measures has now been handed over to the industry to oversee and control.
-However, enforcement authorities can still take action if there is a biosecurity risk at a gathering.
+The current biosecurity strategy came into force in March 2010.
+Whilst the risks from diseases such as foot-and-mouth remain the same, the methods of mitigating and dealing with those risks have been subject to a comprehensive and industry-led review.
+The current regime still mitigates those risks to the same extent as previous strategies, but responsibility for some biosecurity measures has now been handed over to the industry to oversee and control.
+However, enforcement authorities can still take action if there is a biosecurity risk at an animal gathering.

 Points to note

 Please note the following, which will affect you when delivering/sending livestock to an animal gathering: